Altered-Tech/swift-petstore-oas/README.md

 # Petstore OpenAPI/SAM

-This application illustrates how to deploy a Server-Side Swift workload on AWS using the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) toolkit.
-The workload is a REST API for tracking items in a database.
+This application illustrates how to utilize swift-openapi-generator with swift-openapi lambda to create multiple functions definitions in the SAM Template.
+It is available to deploy a Server-Side Swift workload on AWS using the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) toolkit.
 It deploys the API using Amazon API Gateway.
-The API methods store and retrieve data in a Amazon DynamoDB database using AWS Lambda functions.

 ## Architecture

 ![Architecture](images/architecture.png)

+- OpenAPI Spec to define our API
 - Amazon API Gateway receives API requests
 - API Gateway invokes Lambda functions to process POST, PUT, GET, and DELETE events
-- Lambda functions written in Swift use the [AWS SDK for Swift](https://aws.amazon.com/sdk-for-swift/) and the [Swift AWS Lambda Runtime](https://github.com/swift-server/swift-aws-lambda-runtime) to retrieve and save items to the database
+- Lambda functions written in Swift use the [AWS SDK for Swift](https://aws.amazon.com/sdk-for-swift/) and the [Swift AWS Lambda Runtime](https://github.com/swift-server/swift-aws-lambda-runtime) to retrieve and save items.
+- Schemathesis to contract validate that our server behaves as we believe it should against our OpenAPI spec in spec-driven development.

 ## Prerequisites